nilearn/nilearn/doc/glossary.rst

     FWHM
         `FWHM`_ stands for "full width at half maximum".
-In a distribution, it refers to the difference between the two values of the independent variable at which the dependent variable is equal to half of its maximum value.
+In a distribution, it refers to the width of a filter, expressed as the diameter of the area on which the filter value is above half its maximal value.

     GLM
         General Linear Model.
 This is the name of the models traditionally fit